 Check out ===> International Squid Jigging Festival in Terengganu

-Want to swept away by a place so mystical and green when you close your eyes at night you dream of it?
+Want to sweep away by a place so mystical and green when you close your eyes at night you dream of it?
 Then visit Ireland.
 Everything you’ve ever heard about Ireland is true.
 It is a fantasy land with large landscapes, engaging culture and one of the World’s best road trips!

-2 weeks took us from Dublin to Cork, along the Wild Atlantic Way to Galway, around the Connemara Peninsula, to Birr, then up to the Causeway coast and everywhere in between.
+2 weeks took us from Dublin to Cork, along the Wild Atlantic Way to Galway, around the Connemara Peninsula, to Birr, then up to the Causeway Coast and everywhere in between.
 We climbed Ireland’s highest mountain, I galloped a horse on the ocean shores, peered over the Cliffs of Moher and drank Guinness in some of Ireland’s most beloved pubs.
 On the list of places to return?
 Hell yes.